mariuszadara/strongpassword/README.md

 ### Complete example

-You can find a complete example with all the explanations here: [Strong password example](https://example.com).
+You can find a complete example with all the explanations here: [Strong password example](StrongPasswordExample.java).
-It will generate some passwords according to the default options, gaving them sorted descending by the score and time and present them into the console output.
+It will generate some passwords according to the default options, having them sorted descending by the score and time and present them into the console output.

 ### Live example

-A live project based on this appplication you can find at: [Strong password live REST](http://api.zadara.org/strongpassword/) Just do a GET request having in it's body the JSON indicating the properties, and you will obtain a list of passwords.
+A live project based on this application you can find at: [Strong password live REST](http://api.zadara.org/strongpassword/) Just do a GET request having in it's body the JSON indicating the properties, and you will obtain a list of passwords.